 - Communication of BU Law news and events

 The Office also oversees the administration of many of BU Law's policies and procedures, including degree requirements and academic standards; works closely with student organizations; coordinates extracurricular activities such as student appreciation days and workshops on topics like stress-management, achieving work/family balance, and the "Live Well, Learn Well" exercise and nutrition initiative; and fosters interaction between students and faculty.

-- Chris Marx, Associate Dean for Student Affairs
+- Gerry Muir, Associate Dean for Student Affairs

 - Brenda Hernandez, Associate Director for Academic and Multicultural Affairs

 - Jill Collins, Associate Director for Student Affairs